 - Bentonite clay is important in promoting bone health.

 All you have to do is mix the dry ingredients with a plastic/wooden spoon.
-Non-metal spoons are preferred because when Bentonite clay comes into contact with metal it becomes less effective.
+Non-metal spoons are better because when Bentonite clay comes into contact with metal it becomes less effective.

 Then add the spearmint/peppermint oils.